themattman/wordle-solver/README.md

 - [ ] Break ties with more common letter in dictionary.
 TieBreaker class???? - mostly an unhit case

-- [x] Only score letters that aren't green, thread through colors (`WordleGuess`) to the `Selector`

-- [ ] Average remaining words is 1.9... how could it be below 2??
-Because this is printed after a final processing step.
-TODO: Print numCands prior to this final step...

-- [ ] Prompt user for interactive vs. run across dictionary modes

 - [ ] Add aggressive `easy mode` `Solver` to knock out many letters with words not in remaining set.
 Likely to lead to 100% accuracy + lower average guesses.

 - [ ] Implement `hard mode` `Solver`

+- [ ] Replaces several size checks with NUM_LETTERS to consolidate understanding of what is tied to this global

 ## Discussion